Welcome from Mrs Philbrook and Miss Golawska

 Children will need to practice their times tables each week.
 Each child will have a different times table that they will be focusing on.
-Here are some helpful links for you to use with your child to help them practice.
-One is a link to a YouTube channel with some good times tables songs.
+Here is a helpful link for you to use with your child to help them practice.
+Further down the page is a link to YouTube with a good times tables song.

 Spelling homework will be sent home each week as well.
 These are linked to the Read Write Inc spelling programme that is followed in school.
 Your child will be set a list of words of varying lengths each week to practise as well as writing out a definition for the word and including the word in a sentence.